Welcome

 MBE Syllabus

-For MBE, you are required to understand the circumstances in which a party who has breached a contract may nevertheless recover some value for benefits conferred.
-This includes:
+For the MBE, you are required to understand the circumstances in which a party who has breached a contract may nevertheless recover some value for benefits conferred, with a focus on the following syllabus points:

 • The right of a breaching party to restitution or quantum meruit for benefits provided.